Hit-and-run suspect turns himself in to LAPD after collision that left cancer survivor, 75, on life support

 Oscar Garfias Suarez is accused of hitting 75-year-old Guillermo Cartagena on Thursday night before driving off, according to the Los Angeles Police Department.

-The grandfather was crossing Bullard Avenue near Alhambra Avenue when he was hit, investigators said.
+The victim, a grandfather, was crossing Bullard Avenue near Alhambra Avenue when he was hit, investigators said.

 During the search for the suspect, police released surveillance video that appears to show a male driver getting out of a white pickup truck.